-Palacio de Bellas Artes Of Mexico City
+Google Map To Palacio de Bellas Artes.
+Mexico City D.F.
+Mexico.

 The "Palacio de Bellas Artes", is located on the east side of the Alameda Park, at the corner of Juarez and Lazaro Cardenas.
 Construction of this massive neoclassical building began in 1904, on the remains of the Santa Isabel convent, under the Italian architect Boari.
 It has an art nouveau style and its facade is made of marble from Carrara.
 In its interior, there is a crystal curtain carved with the images of the Iztlaccihuatl and Popocatepetl volcanoes.
 There are also some frescos of Orozco, Siqueiros, Rivera, Tamayo and Montenegro.
 Next to it is the Latin America Tower, which was for many years the highest building of the City, with its 47 floors (from which I took this picture)